sourabh-jain/sudoku-solver/README.md

 # Sudoku Solver

-This is a small project built on python that solves any sudoku puzzle.
-It can find all possible solutions of the puzzle.
+It is a small project built on python that solves any sudoku puzzle.
+It can find all possible solutions to the sudoku puzzle.
-You do not need to download any python packages to run this project.

 ### Prerequisite
 1. Python3